brennanhfredericks/network-monitor-client/README.md

       - specify interface to monitor (-i, --interfaces) with interface name
 ## Service Manager
     - service_manager to start and stop threads and provide listening interface info
       - add methods to retrieve the interface addresses info, to be used as a unique identifier
+      - could use sub classing for service trait, add error handling for service starting and stopping

 ## Network Listener Serivce
     - Ethernet port listener